 I look forward to continuing our working relationship with our MP Cheryl Gallant, and our MPP John Yakabuski in ensuring the issues of Renfrew County and our local municipalities and our community are duly considered by our senior governments.
 Partnerships with our federal and provincial governments are extremely important if we are to move forward on the major initiatives offered today.

 Council through me requests our staff to please continue to work hard on behalf of our communities.
 We constantly challenge you to be innovative, informative, thrifty and visionary on a daily basis.
 Our local councils depend upon you to be subject experts and assistors in a variety of situations.
 Residents and clients expect you to assist them, to protect them, to heal them and to advise them.
 You respond to all of these roles, challenges, requests and expectations with grace and professionalism.
 You do not disappoint.

-Ladies and gentlemen, it is an honor that I sit here before you as your Warden for the CoR starting my second term.
+Ladies and gentlemen, it is an honor that I sit here before you as your Warden for the County of Renfrew starting my fourth term.
 I understand the immense responsibility you have graciously bestowed on me.
-I will encourage and work with you to adopt and implement an agenda which allows us to move forward on the issues we have mentioned today.
-Together as councilors, staff and community members we will continue to make Renfrew County the best place to live, work, invest and play.
+I will encourage and work with you to adopt and implement an agenda which allows us to move forward on the issues we have mentioned today and in the past year.
+Together as councillors, staff and community members, we will continue to make Renfrew County the best place to live, work, invest and play.

-Undoubtedly 2014 will be filled with challenges, which as has occurred countless times before in these chambers, will require patience and appreciation for each other and our individual points of view and diverse goals.
-I am sure we will not always support each others goals and views, I am confident we will always expect to find ourselves at the end of the session supporting our community.
+Undoubtedly 2016 will be filled with challenges, as has occurred countless times before in these chambers, and will require patience and appreciation for each other and our individual points of view and diverse goals.
+I am sure we will not always support each other’s goals and views.
+I am confident we will always expect to find ourselves at the end of the session supporting our community.

 Warden Peter Emon